Who we are

 How we do it

-As a nonprofit TSAHC leverages private donations with its authority to sell tax-exempt bonds to fund our wide spectrum of housing programs.
+As a nonprofit TSAHC leverages private donations with its authority to sell tax-exempt affordable housing bonds to fund our wide spectrum of housing programs.
 We also utilize program-related investments (PRIs) from foundations and financial institutions to help non-profit developers create affordable housing.
-Finally, property donations are critical to the success of TSAHC’s land banking program, which partners with local nonprofit housing organizations to redevelop donated properties as affordable housing.
+Finally, property donations are critical to the success of TSAHC’s land bank services.
+By partnering with local nonprofit housing organizations, donated properties are redeveloped as affordable housing.

 This unique revenue structure has enabled TSAHC to become one of Texas’ largest affordable housing providers, serving more and more low-income Texans each year.

-Although TSAHC is a self-supporting, nonprofit organization legally separate from the State and receives no State appropriated funding, it is subject to significant State oversight.
+TSAHC is a self-supporting, nonprofit organization.
+Although legislatively created, TSAHC receives no State appropriated funding but is subject to significant State oversight.
 TSAHC Board of Directors is appointed by the Governor and TSAHC's bond issuances are subject to debt issuance review and approval by the Texas Bond Review Board and the Texas Attorney General's office, and the corporate financials are subject to audit by the State Auditor.
-TSAHC is also subject to the Texas Sunset Act and will undergo a Sunset Review in 2023.
+TSAHC is also subject to the Texas Sunset Act and will undergo a Sunset Review in 2027.